Submissions

 • Under the File menu, select: Save As > Tools (or Options with a Mac) > Security > Remove personal information from file properties on save > Save.

-For MacIntosh Word 2008 (and future versions)
+For Macintosh Word 2008 (and future versions)

 1. Under the File menu, select "Properties."